linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

+### 22.07.2022 SnapLink v4.6.0 (Tool)
+ - Improved adding new custom Domains process: URL protocol is no longer required
+ - Fixed an issue preventing shortening Deep Links when Google Safe Browsing was enabled
+ - Fixed the Webhook fields not being saved
+ - Other minor improvements

 ### 22.07.2022 (announcement SnapLink)
 We will release a new update (version 4.6.0) for **SnapLink**.